ziadloo/Self-Supervised-Learning-vs-Supervised-Learning/README.md

 # Self-Supervised-Learning-vs-Supervised-Learning
-A Jupyter notebook to demostrate the difference between self-supervised learning and supervised learning
+A Jupyter notebook to demonstrate the difference between self-supervised learning and supervised learning